 The development of industrial parks is an effective way to improve the rate of industrialization and optimize industrial layout.
 It also helps strengthen the centralized management of industrial safety and environment protection.
 For this reason, in the past 20 years, the Chinese government has moved a large number of industrial enterprises to specialized industrial parks.
 Right now, there are over 22,000 industrial parks across China, including 478 national parks, and 1,170 provincial ones.
 With this high figure set to rise further, managing water resources and industrial parks environments has become key to preventing industrial pollution and promoting sustainable industrial development.

 Treatment Infrastructure is the first business unit that SUEZ NWS launched in Mainland China.
 As early as 1975, it built the first wastewater treatment plant in Liaoyang.
-Over the last four decades, we have built more than 260 water and wastewater treatment facilities, which serve nearly a 100 million people in China.
+Over the last four decades, we have built more than 300 water and wastewater treatment facilities in Greater China.
+Nearly a hundred million people in China benefit from the plants we have built.

 With the booming development of its cities and infrastructure, China’s water and waste utilities are entering into a new era of deep transformation.
 This revolutionary change is strongly supported by the central government and local authorities.
 Pursuing a sustainable and circular economy, this process integrates numerous powerful new innovations and technologies.
 It also fully capitalizes on the benefits of the digital revolution.
 SUEZ NWS Advanced Solutions, made and delivered in China, are cutting-edge innovative technologies and service.
 We deliver these to clients and partners, to help them achieve all their strategic goals.
 This is how we help them to become future-focused utilities.